Student-built doghouses. Real trade skills. Support local schools.

 The Raffle

-Raffle proceeds and prizes benefit participating school programs.
+Raffle proceeds and prizes benefit participating schools & program.

 Participating Schools